victorgsp/import-contacts-whatsapp-web-google-contacts/README.md

 # import-contacts-whatsapp-web-google-contacts
-Generate file to import contacts from Whatsapp web to Google Contacts
+Generate file to import contacts from Whatsapp Web (Groups) to Google Contacts